 In the first setup, we hope to take a long position once the RSI registers an oversold condition and the RVI has a bullish cross.
-We go long at 3 pm on the 7th and are able to make a $1.20 per share by the next trading day.
+We go long at 3 pm on the 7th and make $1.20 per share by the next trading day.

-In the second setup, we are on the short side of the trade.
-The RSI is in overbought territory and after several periods, the RVI begins to display an overbought reading as well.
-Once the Stochastic and RVI cross to the downside, we open a short position.
+Lastly, in the second setup, we are on the short side of the trade.
+The RSI is in overbought territory, and after several periods, the RVI begins to display an overbought reading as well.
+Once the stochastic and RVI cross to the downside, we open a short position.
 After a few periods, the price decreases ~$1.16 leaving us with a nice trading profit.

 3 - Relative Vigor Index and Two Moving Averages

-In our case, we will combine the RVI with the 9-period and 16-period SMAs.
-After receiving a trade signal from the Relative Vigor index, you only enter a new position after a cross of the two SMAs in the direction of your desired position.
+In our case, we will combine the RVI with the 9-period and 16-period SMA.
+After receiving a trade signal from the relative vigor index, you only enter a new position after a cross of the two SMAs in the direction of your desired position.
 Conversely, you exit your position once there is an SMA cross, which goes in the opposite direction of your trade.

-Above is a 10-minute chart of IBM from November 2-3, 2015.
+Above is a 10-minute chart of IBM.
 IBM produces an oversold signal in the first green circle.

 Despite a long signal from the RVI, we wait for a bullish cross from the SMAs.
-This happens after 30-minutes and we decide to take a long position.
+This happens after 30-minutes, and we take a long position.
 Therefore, we buy IBM and hold until the two SMAs cross in the opposite direction.

 4 - Relative Vigor Index and the Moving Average Convergence Divergence (MACD)

-Above is a 10-minute chart of Twitter from November 17-18, 2015.
+Above is a 10-minute chart of Twitter.
 Similar to the previous strategies, we wait for both the RVI and MACD to confirm a trade before opening a position.
-In this example, we were able to open a long position, which net us 75 cents per share!
+In this example, we were able to open a long position, which nets us 75 cents per share!

 5 - Relative Vigor Index and Bollinger Bands